vasanthv/jsonbox/README.md

 npm install
 ```

 You need MongoDB to run this application.
-It is recommended you install it yourself, for further info see the [official documentation](https://docs.mongodb.com/manual/installation/)
+You can install it with docker( see docker/docker.md for further instructions) or you can install it yourself.
+The latter way will be described here.
+If you don't already have MongoDB, go to the  [official documentation](https://docs.mongodb.com/manual/installation/) and follow the instructions there.

-You will need to create a database for this app.
-Run
+Once you have MongoDB run
 ```
 mongo
 ```